-The campus has implemented emergency notification systems, called RAVE that can send notices via e-mail, SMS, and desk top messages to student and employee cell numbers and any personal computers connected to the RVU network.
+The campus has implemented emergency notification systems, called RAVE, in order to send notices via email, SMS, and desktop messages to student and employee cell numbers and any personal computers connected to the RVU network.
 These systems are used for RVU to quickly provide notice and accurate information and instructions to the entire University community during an unforeseen event or emergency.
-In order for the University to communicate effectively and in a timely manner, including in emergency situations, all students are required to manage and update, their permanent and on campus/commuter addresses and telephone contact information (including cell phone numbers) so that they are current.
-Students can opt in by contacting the Internet Services Department and providing their cell phone number and service provider.
+For the University to communicate effectively and in a timely manner, including in emergency situations, all students are required to manage and update their permanent and on campus/commuter addresses and telephone contact information (including cell phone numbers) so that they are current.
+Students can opt in by contacting the IT Support Services and provide their cell phone number and service provider.
 Employees should visit the Help Desk on the RVU website to update phone numbers.
 To update home or cell phone numbers, employees should contact Human Resources.